Aims and Annual Report

 The executive committee has continued a reserves policy of £500.

-Key Achievements 2021-22
+Key Achievements 2023-24

-Membership has increased to over 80.
+Membership has remained at about 80.

 Main Activities and Public Benefit

 Website – Our website has been kept up to date and attracted interest from both members and potential members.
+The Local History Hub pages are currently being redeveloped.

 Planning

-Research
+Local History Research

 Transport